KishanMistri/KishanMistri/README.md

 ### Glad to see you here!

-Kishan Mistri is an experienced DevOps Engineer at Oracle, India with 4+ years of professional experience in the Big Data technological and Data Analytics setting.
-His experience route includes variety of responsibilities as a SRE , a Consultant, a Splunk Admin to a DevOps Engineer and automating system processes.
-He is currently working on his transition to Data Science domain and doing the Post Grad Diploma in Applied Machine Learning with University of Hydrabad.
+Kishan Mistri is a skilled DevOps Engineer at Oracle, India having 4+ years of professional experience in the Big Data technological and Data Analytics setting.
+His experience route includes a variety of responsibilities as an SRE, a Splunk Admin and Consultant to a DevOps Engineer, and automating system processes.
+He is currently working on his transition to the Data Science domain and doing the Post Grad Diploma in Applied Machine Learning with the University of Hyderabad.

-He is a self-motivated, knowledgable (guided by the ton of people that I admire), and easygoing person fascinated by technology trends.
-When he indulges into new component of tech, he tries to absorb concepts and its application in real life.
-When it comes to framework, he tries to get the most out of it by creating pet project.
+He is self-motivated, knowledgable (guided by the ton of people that I admire), and an easygoing person fascinated by technology trends.
+When he indulges in a new tool or technique, he tries to absorb concepts and their application in real life.
+He also tries to create or integrate a pet project.
 He likes to continue learning by doing and integrating side projects for solving a problem.

 **Talking about Personal Stuffs:**

 - 👨🏻‍💻 I’m currently working on myself to achieve the milestone of successful transitioning to ML and Data Science.
 - 🚀 I’m currently working on few projects in parallel.
 [Stay Tuned..!]
-- 💬 Ask me about anything, I am happy to help.
+- 💬 I am happy to help.
+Ask me about anything.
 - 📝 I started coding on [HackerEarth](https://www.hackerearth.com/@14bit029) & [HackerRank](https://www.hackerrank.com/14bit029), but now I shifted coding on [Leetcode](https://leetcode.com/kmistri/)
 - 📫 How to reach me: [![GMAIL](https://img.shields.io/badge/-GMAIL-FF0000?style=flat-square&logo=gmail&logoColor=white)](mailto:kishan.mistri.111@gmail.com?subject=[GitHub]%20<SUBJECT>)
 - 📝 [Resume](https://drive.google.com/file/d/1etaCwOFlTbQS2Ko21aaokjFZhpjb9ODJ/view?usp=sharing)  [Might be little out-dated]